 Lieutenant General Sir Alan Cunningham, General Officer Commanding Northern Ireland speaking at the first Council Meeting of the "Salute The Soldier" Campaign.
 With the Right Honorable Sir James andrews in the Grand Central Hotel, Belfast on 14th February 1944.
 (Imperial war Museum Photographs)

 This photograph shows Telephone House as it looked in 1934.

 During the Belfast Blitz a bomb landed in the road here causing extensive damage and most importantly severing the telephone lines between Northern Ireland England meaning that it was not possible to summon Fighter Support to attack the Luftwaffe Bombers.

 The Kings Hall and the land around it had a varied history during the War.- An American Quartermaster Bakery Company was in the Jumping Enclosure with the Auxiliary Fire Service having an Equipment Store in the Implements shed.

 The Area to the right of the third hole of Balmoral Golf Club used to be a Prisoner of War Camp.

-At another part of the Golf Club, at the thirteenth Fairway there was an Air Raid Shelter as well as an Anti-Aircraft Gun Battery and it was here that one of the Gunners was killed by a misfire with one of the Artillery shells during the Easter Tuesday Air Raid.
+At another part of the Golf Club, at the thirteenth Fairway there was an Air Raid Shelter as well as an Anti-Aircraft Gun Battery and it was here that one of the Gunners was killed by a misfire with one of the Artillery shells.

 Four of the Royal Ulster Agricultural Society buildings around the kings Hall complex were used by A.R.P. to store Gas Masks.